Social

 Promoting women’s empowerment

-Having set a goal of increasing the ratio of female managers to 30% by 2025, we are developing female employees in a well-planned manner and supporting their career development.
+Having set a goal of increasing the ratio of female managers to 30% by fiscal 2025, we are developing female employees in a well-planned manner and supporting their career development.
 In fiscal 2022, we provided career training for young and mid-career female employees, in the form of lectures given by a female director.
 This training is aimed at deepening trainees’ understanding of diverse career options, so that they will have a clear picture of their career development, while building a network of female employees.
 Employees who received this training gave comments, such as “I could discuss career frankly with female employees of my generation, which was a valuable experience” and “It was a highly meaningful opportunity to reconsider my future career.”

 Support for employees raising children and providing nursing care